 Looking across a dry Malibu Creek toward the Goat Buttes towering over Rock Pool

 After another 2/3 of a mile, come to a signed junction.
 Straight ahead, Crags Road continues toward Century Lake and the old MASH set.
 For Rock Pool, turn left in the direction of the visitor center.
 Just before reaching a bridge that crosses Malibu Creek, make a right on another wide trail.
 After a short distance, this trail turns to the right, but you should continue straight ahead on the unmarked but well-worn path to Rock Pool.
-The path passes a popular climbing rock while following the creek that flows out of the bottom of Rock Pool.
+The path follows the creek that flows out the bottom of Rock Pool, passing a popular climbing rock called Planet of the Apes Wall (because Planet of the Apes was filmed here).
 The sound of delighted children splashing around the inviting waters will likely guide your ears over the last 0.2 miles to Rock Pool.

 Rock Pool is situated at the outlet of a picturesque gorge.
 Sycamores and bays provide excellent shade and make this a perfect spot to have a picnic and relax by the reflective waters.
 Despite its name, you may see some people cliff jumping into Rock Pool.
 The LA Times warns that rangers may issue tickets to those who do so.
 Upstream lies a steep gorge with porous rock walls that make it a playground for rock climbers and adventurous hikers.
 If you are in the mode for a challenging trek that traverses the gorge between Rock Pool and Century Lake, or just want to see photos of cliff jumping into Rock Pool, read more here.